koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_58_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Würth uses smart containers in order to optimize C-Parts management processes in industry
+# Würth uses smart containers in order to optimize
+C-Parts management processes in industry
 Examples for CPS in the real world
  Embedded microelectronics for monitoring of filling level of